 Section 4 presented the current status of 5G.
-The section started with a description of the state-ofthe-art solution for 5G networks.
+The section started with a description of the state-of-the-art solution for 5G networks.
 Then, we described the relevant standardization efforts that address the security of 5G networks.
-Finally, we gave an overview of the relevant 5G projects of the European Commission divided into the research phases of 5G.
+Finally, we gave an overview of the relevant 5G PPP projects with focus on active projects.